Am I qualified to write this post?

 - 5,000+ downloads: one-year access to Creative Cloud All Apps

 To summarize, you can make good money with both if you’re a regular contributor.
-With there being no significant upside to exclusive contributing, there’s no reason for you not to upload to both and maximize your earnings.
+With no significant upside to exclusive contributing, there’s no reason for you not to upload to both and maximize your earnings.

 Trends: Shutterstock vs Adobe Stock